 Intervertebral discs are structures that separate adjacent vertebrae and allow the spine to move in all directions.
 There are generally 23 discs located throughout the spine, varying in size and shape depending on the area.
 Discs are built like a jelly donut, there is a gelatinous center (nucleus) that is surrounded by a fibrocartilaginous exterior (annulus).
 A disc bulge or herniation occurs when the annulus is ruptured, and the nucleus protrudes through the annulus.

-Discal pathologies (disc bulges/herniations and degenerative disc disease) usually build up over extended periods of time as a result of a gradual wear and tear until a sudden movement or action causes the annulus to rupture.
+Discal pathologies (disc bulges, herniations and degenerative disc disease) usually build up over extended periods of time as a result of gradual wear and tear, until a sudden movement or action causes the annulus to rupture.
 However, in many cases individuals are unable to pinpoint the cause of their injured disc.

-The majority of disc issues occur within the lower back, although they can also occur in the neck and rarely at the mid back.
-Signs and symptoms depend on where the disk is situated and whether the disk is pressing on a nerve.
+Most disc issues occur in the lower back, although they can also occur in the neck, and, rarely, in the mid-back.
+Signs and symptoms depend on where the disc is situated and if it is pressing against a nerve.
 They usually affect one side of the body but in some cases both limbs may be affected.
 If you are suffering from a disc pathology you may experience: